AlexWaygood/cpython/Doc/library/pickle.rst

   :file:`.pyc` files, the Python implementers reserve the right to change the serialization format in non-backwards compatible ways should the need arise.
-  The :mod:`pickle` serialization format is guaranteed to be backwards compatible across Python releases provided a compatible pickle protocol is chosen and pickling and unpickling code deals with Python 2 to Python 3 type differences if your data is crossing that unique breaking change language boundary.
+  The :mod:`pickle` serialization format is guaranteed to be backwards compatible across Python releases provided a compatible pickle protocol is chosen.

 .. _comparison-with-json: